-Compensation for Sexual or Physical Abuse Claims
+Compensation For Sexual Or Physical Abuse Claims

-2. Litigation Funding (After the Event ATE Insurance)
+2. Litigation funding (After The Event ATE Insurance)

 We will discuss with you the need to purchase litigation insurance (ATE).
 Each policy selected is bespoke and suited to your claim and needs.
-The cost of the policy will vary depending upon the value and complexity of your claim, but we will work hard to obtain a competitive price.
+The cost of the policy will vary depending on the value and complexity of your claim, but we will work hard to obtain a competitive price.

-We will not ask you to fund the ATE policy upfront, we will request that the insurer providing the policy defers payment until the conclusion of your claim.
-If you are successful with your claim then the ATE cost will simply be deducted from your recovered damages.
+We will not ask you to fund the ATE policy upfront; we will request that the insurer providing the policy defers payment until the conclusion of your claim.
+If you are successful with your claim, then the ATE cost will simply be deducted from your recovered damages.

 This system of funding a claim is tried and tested and removes the risk of you becoming exposed to personal financial risk.

-3. Before the Event Insurance or LEI insurance
+3. Before The Event insurance or LEI insurance

-We have a duty to ensure that we investigate the existence of such insurance policies you may have and if we identify if you have such an insurance policy, then we will contact the insurance provider on your behalf and make enquires as to whether it covers your type of claim.
+We have a duty to ensure that we investigate the existence of such insurance policies you may have, and if we identify if you have such an insurance policy, then we will contact the insurance provider on your behalf and make enquires as to whether it covers your type of claim.

-4. Legal Aid Funding
+4. Legal Aid funding